mhirschberg/sqlplusdemo/README.md

 <img width="1055" alt="image" src="https://github.com/user-attachments/assets/e3d56083-ae7b-4146-a78f-a2b3d58cb1d2" />

-Note, the time is lost (83.2%) during the `Fetch` phase.
-The system is using the primary index, which isn't a good idea, let's do something about it!
+Note, the most time is lost in the `Fetch` phase.
+The system is using a primary index, which isn't a good idea.
+Let's do something about it!
 Click the blue `Index Advice` button on the right.
 All it takes to improve the situation is to `Build suggested` index:

 <img width="594" alt="image" src="https://github.com/user-attachments/assets/88494e75-55a1-49e8-9398-8b6045e79a6f" />

-After it's built, re-run the query and observe the improved execution time (down to 258ms in my example):
+After it's built, re-run the query and observe the improved execution time:

 <img width="1409" alt="image" src="https://github.com/user-attachments/assets/21c2a6bb-c73a-4aa6-acb2-ee4bf91f3020" />